 EurekaLog will be active in a particular thread only if both conditions are true:

 If global state is enabled, but local per-thread state is disabled - then EurekaLog will be disabled (in this thread).
-If local state is enabled, but global state is disabled - then EurekaLog will be disabled (again, in this thread only).
+If local state is enabled, but global state is disabled - then EurekaLog will be disabled.

 By default, EurekaLog is active globally and it is enabled for main thread only.
 Therefore, no additional actions are required for single-threaded applications (apart from adding EurekaLog to your application): because a single-threaded application contains only main thread, and EurekaLog is always enabled for main thread by default.